miketeachestech/miketeachestech.github.io/README.md

 # Mike Teaches Tech Website

 Welcome to the GitHub repository for the [Mike Teaches Tech website](https://www.miketeachestech.com).
-This site is built using [Hugo](https://gohugo.io/) using the [Tella theme](https://github.com/opera7133/tella).
-The site is hosted on [GitHub Pages](https://pages.github.com/) and uses a custom domain purchased from [GoDaddy](https://www.godaddy.com/).
+This site is built using [Hugo](https://gohugo.io/) with the [Tella theme](https://github.com/opera7133/tella).
+The site is hosted on [GitHub Pages](https://pages.github.com/) and utilizes a custom domain purchased from [GoDaddy](https://www.godaddy.com/).

 ## Getting Started

-These instructions will get you a copy of this website up and running on your local machine for development and testing purposes, or perhaps to make your own website based on mine!
-See deployment for notes on how to deploy the project as a live system.
+These instructions will get you a copy of this website up and running on your local machine for development and testing purposes, or perhaps to get you started in making your own website!

 ### Prerequisites